SumoLogic/sumologic-kubernetes-collection/docs/installation.md

 exclude namespaces for Prometheus Operator installed with Sumo Logic Kubernetes Collection using `kube-prometheus-stack.prometheusOperator.denyNamespaces` in `user-values.yaml`.
 For details see [Prometheus document](/docs/prometheus.md#prometheus-operator-in-the-cluster)

-### Setting cluster name

-The following parameter is optional, but we recommend setting it.

-- `sumologic.clusterName` - An identifier for your Kubernetes cluster.
-  This is the name you will see for the cluster in Sumo Logic.
-Default is `kubernetes`.
-  Whitespaces in the cluster name will be replaced with dashes.

 ### Examples